Gheen, Minnesota

-Gheen Territory is located within the Kabetogama State Forest.
-The unincorporated community of Gheen is located within Gheen Territory.
+Gheen Territory is in the Kabetogama State Forest.
+The unincorporated community of Gheen is in Gheen Territory.

 The unincorporated community of Gheen Corner is located along the boundary line between Willow Valley Township and Gheen Territory.

 U.S. Route 53 is in the vicinity.
 Cook and Orr are both nearby.

 Geography

 According to the United States Census Bureau, the unorganized territory has a total area of 18.0 square miles (46.6 km2), of which 17.7 square miles (45.8 km2) is land and 0.3 square mile (0.8 km2) (1.72%) is water.